akvallapuram/RelXTract/readme.txt

 ReadMe
 ----------

 This is a simple relation extraction model that extracts relations from news texts.
-The model uses Stanford NER library and the idea of co-occurence which states that if two social entities are uttered in a sentence in a news source, then they must be related.
+The model uses Stanford NER library and the idea of co-occurence which states that if two social entities are present in a sentence in a news source, then they must be related.

 1. paste the url links of the news sources to the sources.txt as described
 2. run the RelXTractor.py file